noskovvkirill/mirror_feed/README.md

 — [] Decide where to place the logo to give a better identity to the website?
 — [] Click on avatar to remove from the Space
-— [] Add Verifiend accounts to the Search to check the accounts names
+— [] Add Verifiend accounts to the Search to check the accounts names — [] Fuzzy search instead of 1 to 1 precise search

 ### First version